Kamendra-Singh-2007/QR-Codes-To-Hyperlinks-In-A-PDF/README.md

-# QR Code Hyperlinker for PDFs
+# Make QR Codes Clickable In PDFs

 This Python script automates the process of detecting QR codes in a PDF and adding clickable hyperlinks to them.
 Designed to be user-friendly with a simple GUI for selecting files, it ensures QR codes in PDFs are easily accessible via clickable links.